Does a Subpoena Have to Be Served in Person?

 Being served with a subpoena immediately leaves you with lots of questions, and the subpoena itself provides very few answers.
 It also provides you with very little time to get your bearings and make the decisions you need to make in order to protect yourself.
 If you received your subpoena by mail, or if it was left at your home or office doorstep, you may be wondering, “Does a subpoena have to be served in person?”
 Unfortunately, the answer to this question is, “It depends.”

-In fact, whether a subpoena needs to be served in person depends on numerous different factors.
+In fact, whether a subpoena needs to be personally served depends on numerous different factors.
 These include, among others:

 - What type of subpoena is it?
 Is it a judicial subpoena, an administrative subpoena, or an investigative subpoena from a state attorney general’s office?